AlexYiningLiu/Matrix-Library/README.md

 Example command line input: `./matrixLib` will run a series of small tests which covers all the included functionalities of the Matrix class.

 ![alt text](https://github.com/AlexYiningLiu/Matrix-Library/blob/master/img/sample_command_line.PNG?raw=true)

+To run the unit tests:
+1. `cd build/test/bin`
+2. `./TestCases`
+The unit test results will be displayed in terminal.

 ## Current Limitations
 - Does not support operations between Matrix objects instantitated using different types,